ZivGrinblat/UniversityProjects-C/Drums/DrumsProject/README.txt

 with the fact that we cannot assume the validity of the user input anymore, so we had to parse the input ourselves.

-I made use of the code that was given to us on Moodle to accept input using fgets and strtok to iterate over the elements from the input, seperated by space/linebreak/etc. In each iteration I did the following:
+In each iteration I did the following:
 1) Adjusted counter of elements we received in the input.
 2) Made sure we didn't exceed 100 elements.
 3) Checked if the element represented a valid double.